-Likewise, Mr. Delgado flourished with Fusion UB Systems and Fusion Systems Corporation, for whom he served in myriad roles, including director of fabrication, director of manufacturing, vice president of manufacturing and vice president of operations.
-Furthermore, he worked for GE Lighting Technology, Production and Ceramic Divisions as an engineer, manager of new processes and equipment programs, senior project manager, resident engineering manager and technical leader.
-Earlier in his career, he was an operations manager for ECOM de Mexico, SA de CV, in Ciudad Juarez, Chihuahua, Mexico.
+Likewise, Mr. Delgado flourished with Fusion UV Systems and Fusion Systems Corporation, for whom he served in myriad roles, including director of fabrication, director of manufacturing, vice president of manufacturing and vice president of operations.
+Furthermore, he worked for GE Lighting in their Technology and Production Divisions as a materials specialist – production and control, process engineer, manager of new processes and equipment programs, senior project manager, resident engineering manager and technical leader.
+For GE Ceramics, he was also manager of special projects and operations manager for ECOM de Mexico, SA de CV, in Ciudad Juarez, Chihuahua, Mexico.
 In total, he has accrued more than 40 years within his fields of expertise.

 Demonstrating versatility in his profession, Mr. Delgado has also served as a mentor, coach and business consultant.
-He has authored several books and articles within his field, such as “WFD Killed My Pet Project” and “3D Printing Primer: What’s the Buzz All About?”
+He has authored several books and articles within his field, such as “QFD Killed My (Pet) Project” and “3D Printing Primer: What’s the Buzz All About?”
 He has further been the subject of numerous other published articles by esteemed publications.

-Looking toward the future, Mr. Delgado intends to continue facilitating workshops for people who work with chief executive officers.
-He finds the most rewarding aspect of his career to be the relationships he has blossomed, as well as his aid in the development of emerging leaders as an instigator, challenger, integrator and motivator.
+Looking toward the future, Mr. Delgado intends to continue facilitating workshops for key reports who work with chief executive officers.
+He finds the most rewarding aspect of his career to be the relationships he has nurtured, as well as his aid in the development of emerging leaders as an instigator, challenger, integrator and motivator.